octopus-network/octopus-docs/src/guides/appchain-integrate.md

 ### Publish the Appchain Release

-Before registering the Appchain, the Appchain team needs to publish a release of the Appchain, which includes the human-readable ChainSpec file generated above.
+Before registering the Appchain, the appchain team needs to publish a release of the appchain, it should include:

+* A human-readable ChainSpec file.
+* An appchain node binary file.

 ![Release screenshot](./release.png)

+And then get the Github release URL and the Commit ID ready.

+Also, the appchain team needs to tell the Octopus team the appchain native token amount which is for the block reward.
+The Octopus team would write the value to the ChainSpec file and then generate a raw ChainSpec file.